subquery/documentation/docs/run_publish/run.md

 # Running SubQuery Locally

 This guide works through how to run a local SubQuery node on your infrastructure, which includes both the indexer and query service.
 Don't want to worry about running your own SubQuery infrastructure?
-SubQuery provides a [managed hosted service](https://explorer.subquery.network) to the community for free.
+SubQuery provides a [Managed Service](https://explorer.subquery.network) to the community for free.
 [Follow our publishing guide](../run_publish/publish.md) to see how you can upload your project to [SubQuery Projects](https://project.subquery.network).

 ## Using Docker